 - You fear for your immediate safety

-- You, or someone your see or know, is about to commit serious self-harm or suicide
+- You, or someone you see or know, is about to commit serious self-harm or suicide

 Emergency (Blue) Phones

-There are numerous emergency phones located around the UAlberta campus.
-These phones are to be used for emergencies and for reporting crimes in progress.
+There are many emergency phones located around the UAlberta campus.
+These phones are to be used for emergencies and reporting crimes in progress.
 Here are examples of when you should use an emergency phone:

 - You witness a vehicular collision